-- The Lag unit displays LAG in place of the COM Address. - The Fire Rate area displays the current fire rate for each Application in the cascade: SH, DHW and/or Other.
-The BST Manager unit will drive all ignited boilers at the fire rate specified for each Application. - SH Setpoint, DHW Setpoint and/or Other Setpoint displays the current Active Setpoint for each Application in the cascade. - Supply displays the current Header Temperature of the BST cascade for each Application in the cascade. - Units Online displays the total number of units actively connected to the BST "Manager" unit via the BST Modbus Network.
-This includes units that have Faulted and stopped communicating with the Manager. - Units Available displays the total number of connected units either ON, being Ignited or in Standby Mode waiting to be Ignited. - Units Firing displays the total number of units currently Ignited in the BST System. - The BST Status line displays the current state of the BST system as follows: - Failsafe Mode Active - One Boiler Mode - BST In Deadband - BST In Control - All Boilers are Off - Igniting First Boiler - Boiler Ignited - Igniting Next Boiler
+- The Lag unit displays LAG in place of the COM Address. - Fire Rate displays current fire rate for each Application in cascade: SH, DHW and/or Other.
+The BST Manager unit will drive all ignited boilers at the fire rate specified for each Application. - SH Setpoint, DHW Setpoint and/or Other Setpoint displays the current Active Setpoint for each Application in the cascade. - Supply displays current Header Temperature of BST cascade for each Application in the cascade. - Units Online displays total number of units actively connected to BST "Manager" via BST Modbus Network, including units that have stopped communicating with the Manager. - Units Available displays the total number of connected units either ON, being Ignited or in Standby Mode waiting to be Ignited. - Units Firing displays the total number of units currently Ignited in the BST System. - The BST Status line displays the current state of the BST system as follows: - Failsafe Mode Active - One Boiler Mode - BST In Deadband - BST In Control - All Boilers are Off - Igniting First Boiler - Boiler Ignited - Igniting Next Boiler